SuyashSonawane/annoy.js/README.md

 <div style="width:50%">
 </div>
 <br/>
-This is fun library to add some over-interactivity to your website.
+This is a fun library to add some over-interactivity to your website.
 Still in development 🔨
 </center>

 ### Demo